 Jackson (Ocean County) —APPROVED— $411,611 for the expansion of the existing school security program, including funding for six new full-time school security officers.
 Approval will result in a permanent increase in the district’s tax levy.

 Point Pleasant Borough (Ocean County) —APPROVED— $198,000 to provide four full-time municipal police officers to provide security at all four schools during the normal school day.
 Approval will result in a permanent increase in the district’s tax levy.

 Quinton Township (Salem County)—REJECTED— $64,000 for two buses to provide courtesy busing to students outside the Quinton “Village Area,” and within two miles.
 Approval would have resulted in a permanent tax increase in the district’s tax levy.

 The annual school election also serves as one of five dates during the year when school boards may ask voters to approve school construction proposals.
-On November 6, voters in six school districts decided proposed school construction questions.
+On November 6, voters in six school districts decided school construction questions.
 Under the Educational Facilities and Construction and Financing Act of 2000, the state will fund at least 40 percent of eligible school construction costs through annual debt service aid.

 Statewide amount proposed – $240,757,742